Red telephone box: Adoption

 It is likely that BT wishes to prohibit the kiosk from being re-used for electronic communications because they retain trade mark rights in the boxes in relation to telecommunication services and such use might be assumed to be provided by BT, which would confuse consumers as to the source of the services provided.
 In the US, there is an active movement seeking new telecom uses for little-used telephone booths, for example as wi-fi hotspots.

 Libraries

 During 2009 a K6 in the village of Westbury-sub-Mendip in Somerset was converted into a library or book exchange replacing the services of the mobile library which no longer visits the village.
-Similar libraries now exist in the villages of North Cadbury in Somerset, Great Budworth in Cheshire,Little Shelford and Upwood in Cambridgeshire and some 150 other locations.
+Similar libraries now exist in the villages of North Cadbury in Somerset, Great Budworth in Cheshire and other locations.
 One such box was donated by Cumbernauld's town twinning association and installed as a library in Bron, France.
 The Telephone Box Book Exchange in Cutnall Green opened in June 2016.

 Another K6 stands in Barga, Italy, where it is used as a BookCrossing library.
 It was donated in 2008 by a couple from Edinburgh, Scotland.

+In Vittoriosa, Malta a K6 has also been converted into a mini-library.